PDmatrix/gatsby-blog/content/blog/advent-of-code-year-2015-day-3.md

 ### Part 2

 In the second part, we have Santa and Robo-Santa to deliver presents.
-I created two objects that represent the location of the Santas (**1**) and boolean variable for Santa's turn (**2**) then, based on this variable I am computing the new location and adding it to the HashSet of points.
+I created two objects that represent the location of the Santa's (**1**) and boolean variable for Santa's turn (**2**) then, based on this variable I am computing the new location and adding it to the HashSet of points.

 ```csharp{5-7}
 public string Part2(IEnumerable<string> input)